rnett/krosstalk/README.md

 this, put all your Krosstalk stuff in other modules and depend on it in the modules with the compiler plugin applied.
 [Tracked issue](https://issuetracker.google.com/issues/185609826).

-All Ktor plugins currently use version `2.0.0-eap-132` because of compatibility issues with earlier versions.
-To use it yourself, see [Ktor's EAP program](https://ktor.io/eap/).

 ## Artifacts

 ### Core ([Docs](https://rnett.github.io/krosstalk/release/core/index.html))